haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

       Otherworldly Patron
 At 1st level, you have struck a bargain with an otherworldly being of your choice: the Archfey, the Fiend, or the Great Old One, each of which is detailed at the end of the class description.
 Your choice grants you features at 1st level and again at 6th, 10th, and 14th level.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 46

 cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.
 Spell Slots